dabry-route/dabry/README.md

 This module tackles trajectory optimization problems in strong, non-uniform and unsteady flow fields, in particular wind fields.

+The module performs origin-to-destination trajectory optimization (wrt. time) by sampling extremal trajectories.
+Extremal trajectories are Hamiltonian-minimizing trajectories.
+The time-optimal trajectory of a problem, when it exists, is a particular extremal trajectory.
+So the set of all extremal trajectories (parametrized by a real value, the initial angle $\theta_0 \in [0, 2\pi[$) is guaranteed to contain the time-optimal trajectory, and this motivates the extremal integration method.

-It provides the following features for flow fields:
+The module provides the following features for flow fields:
 - Python code for analytic flow fields (see `dabry/flowfield.py`)
 - Custom numpy zip (.npz) format definition for discrete flow fields (see `docs/flow_format.md`)
   - Translation from GRIB2 files to the npz format

-The module performs origin-to-destination trajectory optimization (wrt. time) by sampling extremal trajectories i.e. Hamiltonian-minimizing trajectories which are guaranteed to contain the problem's solution when it exists.

 A demonstration notebook is given at `examples/Gyre.ipynb` and can be viewed using [nbviewer.org](https://nbviewer.org).

 The module supports 2D planar environment as well as spherical problems.

-## Installation (module mode)
+## Cloning the repo

-Clone the module
+Clone the module using
 ```sh
 git clone [repo-url]
 ```

+## Installation as Python module

-Install the project as a Python module using
+After cloning the repo using the previous command, install the project as a Python module using
 ```sh
 python3 -m pip install -e ./dabry
 ```